 The Wichita Travel Plaza is excited to announce the opening of its food court.
-On Saturday, November 23, 2013, the store will begin selling CHAMPS chicken and sides.
-The store will also have other broasted or deep fried foods such as sausage, burritos, breakfast sandwiches, and cold sandwiches.
+On Saturday, November 23, 2013, the store began selling CHAMPS chicken and sides.
+The store also has other broasted and deep fried foods such as sausage, burritos, breakfast sandwiches, and cold sandwiches.

 The WTIDC continues to seek qualified candidates for the positions of Cook, Cashier, Assistant Manager, and Manager.
 Immediate openings are available for the positions of cashier and cook.

 Wichita Tribe Industrial Development Commission-College Summer Internship

 The WTIDC is seeking interest from 2014 college juniors and seniors who may be interested in corporate management.
 Successful candidates will be employed for a six to seven week period in Houston, Texas as an apprentice to Project Managers and Chief Executive Officers of the Wichita Tribal Enterprises and Anadarko, Industries.
 WTIDC is seeking to provide informational packets and application submittals by March, 15, 2014.
 Prerequisities will be announced in the January 2014 Wichita Tribal Newsletter.

 The Special Diabetes Program will be offering a series of Diabetes education presentations.
 The sessions will be held December 12 and 19, 2013.
 Please see the attached flyer for more information.